Estimating sample-specific regulatory networks: Results

 \subsection{Increased network targeting corresponds to open chromatin}

-There is available DNase hypersensitivity profiling of cell lines representing these same $65$ individuals~\cite{degner2012dnase}.
-As we did not use this data when modeling the LIONESS networks, we next sought to leverage this information to investigate how network structures might reflect epigenetic state.
-To begin, we downloaded the data from the Pritchard lab website (\url{http://eqtl.uchicago.edu/}) and called DNase ``peaks'' for each sample.
-When a peak fell within the promoter region of a gene, we associated that gene-sample pair with a score reflecting the significance level of the associated peak call.
-We found $12424$ genes with a DNase promoter-peak in at least one sample and $3488$ with a promoter-peak in all samples.
-For more information on the DNase data processing, see Online Methods.
+DNase hypersensitivity profiling data is also available for these 65 lymphoblastoid cell lines~\cite{degner2012dnase}, and we used it to investigate how network structures reflect epigenetic state.
+We downloaded the data from the Pritchard lab website (\url{http://eqtl.uchicago.edu/}) and called DNase ``peaks'' for each sample using MACS~\cite{zhang2008model}.
+When a peak fell within the promoter region of a gene, we assigned that gene a sample-specific score reflecting the significance level of the associated peak call.
+We found 12424 genes with a DNase promoter-peak in at least one sample and 3488 with a promoter-peak in all samples.
+For details on the DNase data processing, see section~\ref{supmeth_data}.

-A DNase hypersensitivity peak represents a region of open chromatin that is often presumed to be occupied by a set of regulatory proteins, including transcription factors.
-Consequently, we wanted to determine if differences in chromatin state between the $65$ individuals is reflected by alterations in transcription factor targeting across our single-sample networks.
-Based on the analysis presented in Figure~\ref{fig4}C and~\ref{fig5}A, we hypothesized that physical binding of a transcription factor to the promoter region of a target gene would be best represented by combining: (1) the edge weight of that interaction in our single-sample network models, since this value indicates whether information is flowing between that transcription factor and target gene; and (2) the expression level of the transcription factor, since this value indicates whether the TF is physically present in the cell (Figure~\ref{fig5}B).
-Therefore, we combined this information (see Online methods), resulting in a set of expression-modified edge-weights for each sample.
+A DNase hypersensitivity peak represents a region of open chromatin that is often presumed to be occupied by one or more regulatory proteins, including transcription factors.
+We wanted to determine if differences in chromatin state between the 65 individuals is reflected in alterations in transcription factor targeting within our single-sample networks.
+We assigned each edge in each sample a score by combining (1) the weight of that interaction in our single-sample network models (since this value indicates whether information is flowing between that transcription factor and target gene in the PANDA model) and (2) the expression level of the transcription factor itself (since this value indicates whether the TF is physically present in the cell (Figure~\ref{fig5}B)).
+This resulted in a set of expression-modified edge-weights for each sample.
+For more information on how we calculated these edge-weights, see section~\ref{supmeth_analysis}.

+We next used the sum of the edge-weights associated with each gene to estimate the number of transcription factors regulating that gene in each of the 65 person-specific networks ($k^{(L+e)}$).
+For comparison, we calculated gene-targeting two other ways: (1) using LIONESS edge-weight estimates in the absence of gene expression information ($k^{(L)}$) and (2) using gene expression information in the absence of LIONESS-predicted edge-weights ($k^{(m+e)}$); for the second measure we combined transcription factor expression in each sample with the motif information used for PANDA's prior (see section~\ref{supmeth_analysis}).
+We note this last approach is conceptually similar to current methods for approximating sample-specific network information (see Introduction, section~\ref{introduction}).